badboy/fnordig.de/_posts/2020-02-03-this-week-in-glean.md

 So now we identified who's pulling in the backtrace crate and maybe even identified why it was not a problem before.
 How do we fix this?

-As shown before just disabling the backtrace feature in crates we use directly doesn't solve it, so one quick workaround was to force `failure` itself to not have that feature ever.
+As shown before, just disabling the backtrace feature in crates we use directly doesn't solve it, so one quick workaround was to force `failure` itself to not have that feature ever.
 Easily done:

 ```patch